OSH Answers Fact Sheets

 Certain industrial chemical pollutants in the atmosphere are gradually eroding earth's protective shield (ozone layer) which stops the sun's UV radiation from reaching the earth.
 In recent years, there has been growing concern about increasing levels of UV radiation in the sunlight, especially during the summer months.
 Excessive exposure to ultraviolet rays can cause skin cancer and eye cataracts.

-Ways to limit exposure the sun's UV radiation include avoiding working in the sun wearing protective clothing and hats, and applying sunscreens.
+Ways to limit exposure to the sun's UV radiation include avoiding working in the sun, wearing protective clothing and hats, and applying sunscreens.

 Protective clothing can include long pants, hats, and long-sleeved shirts.
 Some newer, sun-resistant fabrics are more efficient in blocking UV radiation.

 Sunscreens are rated according to Sun Protection Factor (SPF), an index of protection against skin erythema (reddening of the skin).
-SPF ranges from 1-50 or more.
-The higher the SPF is, the more protection it offers from UVB radiation.
+The higher the SPF is, the more protection it offers.